Sohair Zaki (1944 – )

 Born Mona Ibrahim Wafa, Mona El Said was at the Suez Canal to parents from the Sinai oasis of Musa.
 The 1967 Arab-Israeli (Six-Day) War forced her, her mother, and sisters to take refuge in Cairo.
 It was at a disco there where the owner of the Sahara City nightclub saw Mona’s talent for dancing and encouraged her to do it professionally.
 Defying her mother’s admonition against it, she began dancing at Sahara City when she was thirteen years old.
 When her Bedouin father heard the news, he threatened to kill Mona, forcing her to flee to Beirut, Lebanon, in 1970, where she lived and performed.

 In 1975 Mona returned to Cairo, dancing at the openings of many famous nightclubs including at the Meridian Hotel and El Gezirah Sheraton.
 With a Turkish business partner, she bought the exclusive Omar Khayyam nightclub in London where she performed in the late 1970s.
-In the early 1980s, she performed again in Cairo, and married an Egyptian man in 1985, moved to London and stopped dancing for one year.
+In the early 1980s, she performed again in Cairo, married an Egyptian man in 1985, moved to London, and stopped dancing for one year.
 She returned to dancing in Cairo in the late 1980s.
 At the dawn of the age of home video, Mona El Said’s was one of the first Egyptian performances available in the early 1980s.

 Considered one of the great dancers of the 1970s and 1980s, Tahiya Carioca nicknamed her the “Princess of Raqs Sharqi” and Egyptian media nicknamed her “The Bronze of the Nile.”
 She always performed with a large orchestra, and she starred in a number of Egyptian films.
 In the 1990s, she managed and owned a co-ed health club in Cairo, while continuing her career as a master instructor and performer.
 She is also a pioneer of the touring Oriental dancer, having taught workshops and performed around the world, which she continues to do today.²³